glyph/Fritter/docs/civil.rst

 Civil Time
 ===========

-Now that we can schedule work in terms of a floating-point timestamp, let's take a look at scheduling things in terms of years, months, days, hours, and minutes using :py:class:`fritter.drivers.datetime.DateTimeDriver`.
+Now that we can :ref:`schedule work in terms of a floating-point timestamp
+<Running In Real Life>`, let's take a look at scheduling things in terms of
+years, months, days, hours, and minutes using :py:class:`fritter.drivers.datetime.DateTimeDriver`.

 .. note::